Clustering Markov Decision Processes For Continual Transfer: The Policy Reuse Problem

-In the policy reuse transfer problem, we have a target task $\mdp$ and a set of $c$ source policies $\rho_1,\rho_2,\cdots,\rho_c$ (which are, in our case, optimal policies of $c$ source tasks).
-Policy reuse as a method for transfer was first introduced in \citep{fernandez_veloso:2006,fernandez_garcia_veloso:2010}.
-The algorithm introduced was called Policy Reuse (PR)\footnotemark, and the goal of the algorithm was to balance using the $c$ source policies and pure reinforcement learning policy so that the learning algorithm converges faster than just running pure RL by itself.
-The basic idea in PR is as follows.
-At the beginning of each episode, PR chooses a a policy from among the previous policies {\em and} $\eps$-greedy Q-learning using a softmax criterion on the observed returns of the policies in previous episodes.
-It then initiates a policy-reuse episode, where it probabilistically chooses between $\eps$-greedy Q-learning and the chosen policy, with probability of choosing $\eps$-greedy Q-learning going to $1$ during the episode.
-In essence, the $c$ source policies serve as a initial exploration policy, so that if they happened to take the agent through paths of the optimal policy, it will result in faster learning of the optimal policy.
+In the policy reuse transfer problem, we have the target task $\mdp_{N+1}$ and a set of $c$ source policies $\rho_1,\rho_2,\cdots,\rho_c$ (in general, $\rho_i$s are arbitrary -- but in this paper, each $\rho_i$ is the optimal policy $\pi^*_j$ of some $\mdp_j$ our repository, and Section \ref{sec_clustEnc} shows how to choose the $\rho_i$s in a principled way).
+It seems that policy reuse as a method for transfer was first introduced in \citep{fernandez_veloso:2006,fernandez_garcia_veloso:2010}.
+The algorithm introduced was called Probabilistic Policy Reuse (PPR), and the goal of the algorithm was to balance using the $c$ source policies and pure reinforcement learning policy ($\eps$-greedy Q-learning) so that the learning algorithm converges faster than running pure RL by itself.
+The basic idea in PPR is as follows.
+At the beginning of each episode, PPR chooses a policy from among the source policies and the $\eps$-greedy Q-learning policy using a softmax criterion on the observed returns of the policies in previous episodes.
+It then initiates a policy-reuse episode, where at each step it probabilistically chooses between $\eps$-greedy Q-learning and the chosen policy, with probability of choosing $\eps$-greedy Q-learning going to $1$ during the episode.
+In essence, the $c$ source policies serve as an initial exploration policy, so that if they to take the agent through paths of the optimal policy, it would result in faster learning of the optimal policy.